 This Sardine curry recipe is a must-try for sardine lovers.
 Sardines are packed with omega-3 fatty acids, making this Mangalorean fish curry both nutritious and economical.
 Whether you make any of these Mangalorean fish recipes like Bangude Ghassi, Mangalorean Fish Rava Fry, Bangude Pulimunchi, or Mackerel Fry, it’s super easy to make and tastes wonderful.

-This tangy, spicy South Indian Sardine Curry is a delectable delight for seafood lovers.
-This fish curry recipe that I am sharing is a base recipe.
+This tangy, spicy South Indian Sardine Curry that I am sharing is a base recipe.
 You can use the same recipe as a base and cook other fish like mackerel, pomfret, or kingfish in this spicy and tangy Mangalorean curry.

 Making this coastal Indian fish curry is easier than you think.
 First, prepare the flavorful masala paste, bring it to a boil, and gently add the sardines.
 Fresh or canned sardines both work well for this recipe.
 Cook for a couple of minutes, and your sardine curry is ready to serve.